-How you should part ways depends on your specific experience with your partner, and no two breakups are the same.
-It's never easy to say goodbye to someone you love—and sometimes deciding how to break up can be more difficult than dealing with these uncertain feelings to begin with.
-But when you know the end is inevitable, it's only harder for both people to put it off.
-So instead of worrying about the things that could go wrong, we asked relationship experts Sameera Sullivan and Dr. Paulette Sherman about moving on (and being fair to the people we care about).
+When you know the end is inevitable, putting off the conversation will only make things harder for both people.
+So, instead of worrying about the things that could go wrong, we asked relationship experts Sameera Sullivan and Dr. Paulette Sherman to share their advice for moving on (and being fair to the people we care about in the process).

 Meet the Expert